 Pre-approved patterns only work if you can verify the match without a human.
 If a team claims their use case fits PAP-001 and you need a reviewer to confirm every claim, you have not removed the bottleneck.
 You have rebranded it.

 The shift from periodic audits to continuous automated checking is the largest operational change compliance has seen since SOX.
-Tools like RegScale, Vanta, and custom policy engines now make it possible to verify compliance on every deployment instead of once a quarter.[8]
+Tools like RegScale, Vanta, and Open Policy Agent (OPA) now make it possible to verify compliance on every deployment instead of once a quarter.[8]
+OPA in particular is designed for this: a general-purpose policy engine that evaluates compliance decisions against pre-loaded policy data, operating in memory for sub-millisecond response times.
+Place it between an AI use case registration and your CI gate and constraint validation becomes a non-blocking check that runs in seconds, not weeks.[11]

 Automated AI compliance checking, in practice: